Chatham, Kent: History

-The name Chatham was first recorded as Cetham in 880.
-The Domesday Book records the place as Ceteham.

-Most books explain this name as a British root ceto (like Welsh coed), plus Old English ham, meaning a forest settlement.

-The river-valley site of Chatham is, however, more consistent with cet being an Old English survival of the element catu, that was common in Roman-era names and meant 'basin' or 'valley'.

-The A2 road passes by Chatham along the line of the ancient Celtic route.
+The A2 road passes by Chatham along the line of the ancient Celtic route which the Druids used for ceremonial purposes.
 It was paved by the Romans, and named Watling Street by the Anglo-Saxons.
-Among archaeological finds here have been the remains of a Roman-era cemetery.
+Among certain archaeological finds here have been the remains of a Roman-era cemetery.

-Chatham was long a small village on the banks of the river.
-By the 16th century, warships were being moored at Jillingham water (Gillingham), because of its strategic sheltered location between London and the Continent.
-It was established as a Royal Dockyard by Queen Elizabeth I in 1568, and most of the dockyard lies within Gillingham.
+Chatham was a long, small village on the banks of the River Medway.
+By the 16th century, warships were being moored at Jillingham Water (Gillingham), because of its strategic sheltered location between London and the European continent.
+It was established as a Royal Dockyard by Queen Elizabeth I in 1568, and most of Chatham Dockyard lies within Gillingham.
 Initially a refitting base, it became a shipbuilding yard; from then until the late 19th century, further expansion of the yard took place.
-In its time, many thousands of men were employed at the dockyard, and many hundreds of vessels were launched there, including HMS Victory, which was built there in the 1760s.
-After World War I, many submarines were also built in Chatham Dockyard.
+In its time, many thousands of personnel in the Royal Navy were employed at Chatham Dockyard, and many hundreds of vessels were launched there, including HMS Victory, which was constructed from 23 July 1759 to 30 April 1762.
+After World War I ended on 11 November 1918 numerous submarines were also built in Chatham Dockyard.

-In addition to the dockyard, defensive fortifications were built to protect it from attack.
-Upnor Castle had been built in 1567, but had proved ineffectual; the Dutch raid on the Medway in 1667 showed that more defences were required.
-The fortifications, which became more elaborate as the threat of invasion grew, were begun in 1756 as a complex across the neck of the peninsula formed by the bend in the River Medway, and included Fort Amherst.
-The threat of a land-based attack from the south during the 19th century led to the construction of more forts.
+In addition to Chatham Dockyard, defensive fortifications were built to protect it from attack.
+Upnor Castle had been built in 1567, but had proved ineffectual; the Dutch raid on the Medway from 19 June 1667 to 24 June 1667, during the Second Anglo-Dutch War, showed that more defences were required along the banks of the River Medway.
+The fortifications, which became more elaborate as the threat of invasion grew, were begun during 18 October 1756 as a complex across the neck of the Medway Peninsula formed by the bend in the River Medway, and included Fort Amherst.
+The threat of a land-based attack from the south during the 19th century led to the construction of more Napoleonic Forts.